Teodor Negoiță: Founder of the first Romanian research station in Antarctica

 On January 13, 2006, the Law-Racoviță Station was re-opened, becoming Romania's first research and exploration station in Antarctica.
 The base was named after the first Australian researcher that explored east Antarctica, Phillip Law, and the first biologist that studied living in Antarctica, Emil Racoviță.
 It was founded in 1989 by the Australian Government.

 "It is a first time in the Romanian Antarctic research, the country that signed the 1971 Antarctic Treaty which gives us the right to use the far south of Antarctica, in peaceful purposes.
 It is much easier for a country with a global position like Romania to reopen an older base than building a new one," Negoiță said at the opening of the station.

 The yearly travel and maintenance for Romania as a result of the station are estimated at about $20,000.
 The station is in the Princess Elisabeth region near the Larsemann Hills of East Antarctica, 2 km from the Russian and Chinese stations.
 The Romanian expedition cooperates closely with the researchers of these countries, exchanging information.
 The region is rocky, not icy, and offers numerous access points to the Antarctic icecap.

-The Romanian research team intends to do bioprospecting, ecological and weather forecasting, measurement of seismic and geomagnetic activity and gathering of data regarding radio communication interference.
+The Romanian research team intended to do bioprospecting, ecological and weather forecasting, measurement of seismic and geomagnetic activity and gathering of data regarding radio communication interference.
 The station is built from anti-corrosive and thermo-isolating materials, and it consists of a laboratory, a radio station, five bedrooms and a fuel depot.

 After Negoiță's death, the Law-Racoviță Station was renamed to Law-Racoviță-Negoiță Station in his honor on December 9, 2011.

-Future plans
+Plans

-Of the 13 polar expeditions he participated in, eight were led and organized by Negoiță.

-He expressed desires to do research on the Larsemann Hills by gathering samples from the soil and lakes and carrying out medical tests, pollution studies and climate change surveys.
-He was also interested in gathering micro-organisms and meteorite samples from the ice.
+Of the 13 polar expeditions he participated in, eight were led and organized by Negoiță.He expressed desires to do research on the Larsemann Hills by gathering samples from the soil and lakes and carrying out medical tests, pollution studies and climate change surveys.
+He was also interested in gathering microorganisms and meteorite samples from the ice.
 He was disappointed, however, that he had trouble funding Antarctic expeditions.
 The total expedition cost for three researchers to mobilise for three months could be 25,000 euros.